amurp/js-functional-helpers/README.md

-# immutable
+# js-functional-helpers

-A growing library of non-mutating javascript helper functions.
+A growing library of functional javascript helpers.